 Gimme 5 is an hour-long session consisting of twelve people, often new or inexperienced in public speaking, getting a chance to be thrown into the deep end and present a talk in five minutes.
 This really enforces succinctness, which makes for an interesting format.
 If the speaker is good, you've got an excellent five minutes loaded with knowledge, and if the presenter really wasn't up to the task, you don't have to listen to them for more than five minutes.
 Either way, after doing this, the speakers have got some experience under their belt and would find it easier to pick up speaking elsewhere if they should so desire (and the two most popular talks get invited back to next year's Reasons).

 That being said, there weren't really any bad presentations at all—the standard was through the roof.
-Some of my favourites included Mark Skinner, who talked about designing for happiness and why this is important; Matt Parker, who presented a rather amusing game in Unity, literally involving flashing people at the beach; and Adam Onishi, talking about the designer-developer relationship and how to improve this.
+Some of my favourites included Mark Skinner, who talked about designing for happiness and why this is important; Matt Parker, who presented a rather amusing game in Unity, Adam Onishi, talking about the designer-developer relationship and how to improve this.